Malian Air Force: History

-The Mali Air Force (Armée de l'air du Mali) was founded in 1961 with French-supplied military aid.
-This included MH.1521 Broussard utility monoplane followed by two C-47 transports until replaced by Soviet aid starting in 1962 with four Antonov AN-2 Colt biplane transports and four Mi-4 light helicopters.
+The Malian Air Force (Armée de l'air du Mali) was founded in 1961 with French-supplied military aid.
+This included MH.1521 Broussard utility monoplane followed by two C-47 transports.
+In 1962, the Soviet Union would then supply the Malian Air Force with four Antonov AN-2 Colt biplane transports and four Mi-4 light helicopters.

-In the mid-1960s the Soviets delivered five MiG-17F fighters and a single MiG-15UTI fighter trainer to equip a squadron based at Bamako–Sénou initially with Soviet pilots.
+In the mid-1960s, the Soviets would further deliver five MiG-17F fighters and a single MiG-15UTI fighter trainer to equip a squadron based at Bamako–Sénou initially with Soviet pilots.
 Two Ilyushin Il-14 transports and a Mil Mi-8 helicopter were delivered in 1971 followed by two Antonov An-24 transports.

 In 1974, 12 MiG-21Bis were obtained from the Soviet Union, with a pair of two-seat MiG-21UMs to follow a couple of years later.
 These initial Fishbeds served alongside the four remaining MiG-17Fs and saw combat on two occasions during the Agacher Strip War in 1974 against Upper Volta, and again in 1985 with the same country, now renamed Burkina Faso.
 In 2005, another three MiG-21MFs were delivered from the Czech Republic, reinforcing the surviving jets.
 By 2010, the Fishbeds were only flown on ceremonial occasions.
 By January 2012, only one MiG-21MF and one MiG-21UM remained operational until they were grounded for lack of spare parts, ammunition, and pilots a few months later.
 In January 2013, the Nigerian Air Force sent a technical team to Bamako–Sénou International, with the aim of refurbishing the MiG-21s, but the project was abandoned.
 Other jets withdrawn from service were six L-29 Delfins, which were used for training.

 In June 2015 the Malian government ordered Super Tucano light attack aircraft from the Brazilian company Embraer.
 Four were paid for and were delivered in 2018.
 One of these crashed in Sévaré two years later, killing both pilots.

 In December 2020, the Malian government ordered 4 Mi-171 helicopters.
 They were delivered by Russia on 30 September 2021.
+Russia has assisted Mali with reviving the Malian Air Force, which as of 2023 has received at least four Aero L-39 jet trainers, one Mi-8T Hip transport helicopter and two Mi-8MTs, two Mi-24 attack helicopters, two Sukhoi Su-25 ground attack jets, and a single Airbus C-295.

+Both of the Su-25s were lost.
 In September 2023, the Malian government has lost their last Su-25 due to a crash caused by a missile launched by Azawad rebels.
 However the pilot safely ejected.
+Additional losses during the Mali War include three L-39s, multiple Mi-24s and Mi-8s, and a Su-24.
+Some of the helicopters were operated by Russia's Wagner Group or Africa Corps.